If you are under 16, please read this instead.

 - Ask that we restrict the use of your personal information if you believe that the information we hold is wrong, or that we don’t have a valid reason for using your personal information.

-If you have any concerns about the way we are handling your personal information, or if you’ve asked a question or raised a complaint that we haven’t dealt with, you can contact the ICO directly: https://ico.org.uk/make-a-complaint/
+If you have any concerns or complaints about the way we handle your personal information, or if you’ve asked a question or raised a complaint that we haven’t dealt with, you can contact the ICO directly: https://ico.org.uk/make-a-complaint/

 We may update this notice.
 If we update this notice in a way that significantly changes how we use your personal information, we will bring these changes to your attention where reasonably possible.
 Otherwise, you can access the latest version of this notice on our website.